azakharo/node-starter/README.md

 # TODOs

   * Halmet
-  * https
+  * https?
+What if I deploy to Heroku?

 # Run application in development mode

   1. node server/app.js
-  2. open in browser http://localhost:9000/docs/ for API documentation.
+  2. open in browser http://localhost:9000/docs for API documentation.

   or you can use *nodemon* instead of *node* to run the app.